meyresilva/AfricanWomenLit/README.md

 Black women and postcolonial feminist theories, as you find here, ..

-In the end, I will examine some selected works authored by African women from several nations....
+In the end, I will examine some selected works authored by African women from several nations to give an aidea of the main themes in these works, as you see here ...